 School Age Children - Turtle Park Location

 In our licensed school age program, children up to 6 years may join us before school, at lunch, and after school until the completion of grade one.
-During July and August the school age children are kept busy in the summer school age program.
-This program offers full time care and a variety of on-site activities as well as swimming, yoga, and excursions throughout the City.
+During July and August the school age children are kept busy in the licensed program or can move into our Summer School Age

 Before and After School Program

 Our Centres offer un-licensed before and after school care in both Lakeview and Argyle Schools.
 We offer breakfast and an afternoon snack.
-We are open on all teacher professional days however, we are closed on school holidays.
-(Christmas, February, and Easter).
+We are open on all teacher professional days.
+We are able to operate on school holidays (Christmas (excluding Dec 24-Jan 1), February, and Easter) for a daily fee of $25.
 The program runs from the first day of school in September until the last day of classes in June.
 See the Before & After page for more information.